Aggravating Factors and Special Circumstances Explained by DFW Defense Attorney

 Texas law differs from federal law and other state laws in that it does not distinguish different degrees of murder.
 Instead, there are four kinds of criminal homicide in Texas: capital murder, murder, manslaughter, and criminally negligent homicide.

 In this article, we explain the differences between murder and capital murder in Texas.
-As criminal defense lawyers in Dallas, we have handled hundreds of violent crimes cases at Broden & Mickelsen and achieved favorable results for our clients.
+As criminal defense lawyers in Dallas, we have handled hundreds of violent crimes cases at Broden & Mickelsen, LLP and achieved favorable results for our clients.

 Murder in Texas Legal Definition